-Debbie was the wrong choice, I see that now, but when she put her wounded, puppy dog eyes on me, I enjoyed the notion that I might be the one to rescue her.
+Debbie was the wrong choice, I know that now, but when she put her wounded, puppy dog eyes on me, I enjoyed the notion that I might be the one to rescue her.
 It didn’t hurt that she acted as if Mount Olympus passed down the information I relayed to her.
 It didn’t hurt that when I directed attention to her, she appeared frazzled.
 When it appeared that trying to entertain me stressed her out, I found her entertaining.
 When she would cut her stories off with a “You’re bored, I’ll stop,” I would snap to and follow the rest of her story with keen interest.
 Long story short, my attention meant the world to her, and I liked that.

 Rhonda dressed as if she was interviewing for an office job every day.
 She knew how to apply makeup, and she wasn’t afraid to use it, a lot of it.
 Rhonda also learned to avoid looking a guy in the eyes when he told a story.
 It was as if she knew that most guys lose their place when she puts her eyes on them.